Worried about a financial downturn drying up your donations?

 - Lower your operating costs: It’s never a bad time to make your operations more efficient.
 But, budget directors may be more willing to approve a software implementation during an up time, so that’s the time to ask.
 Moving from spreadsheets to donor management software helps you work smarter and faster, efficiencies you’ll be grateful for if you’re forced to downsize your staff during a recession.

-- Encourage recurring gifts: If your nonprofit does not have technology that supports auto-renewals, fix this now!
+- Encourage recurring gifts: If your nonprofit does not have technology that supports auto-renewals, such as Donorbox, fix this now!
 Each time you have to mobilize your regular donors is an opportunity for the donor to ignore your email or side-button your call.
 Recessions will only exacerbate donor attrition, and you need to do everything you can to fight it.
 Start with auto-renewing donations.